CrunchyData/pgnodemx/README.md

 ### Compatibility

-PostgreSQL version 10 or newer is required.
+* PostgreSQL version 9.5 or newer is required.
+* On PostgreSQL version 9.6 or earlier, a role called pgmonitor must be created, and the user calling these functions must be granted that role.

 ### Compile and Install